 What many visitors don’t realize is that Yosemite Valley might feel way up in the High Sierra, but it actually sits at 4,000 feet thus earning mid-elevation status.
 Same goes for the Wawona (4,000 feet) and Hetch Hetchy (3,900 feet) areas, two other popular destinations within the Park.
 Here, the fall color can typically be chased a few weeks later than the High Country as autumn marches “downhill.”
 Think mid-October to mid-November.

 Where to begin?
 The interplay between fall color, massive rock formations and the meandering Merced River creates pure magic.
-The south side of the valley features yellow cottonwoods and aspens which really pop against the shadowy granite cliffs behind, while red dogwoods dot the Happy Isles landscape at the eastern end of the Valley where waters from two canyons meet.
+The south side of Yosemite Valley features yellow cottonwoods and aspens which really pop against the shadowy granite cliffs behind, while red dogwoods dot the Happy Isles landscape at the eastern end of the Valley where waters from two canyons meet.
 The Sugar Maple next to the Yosemite Chapel (a non-native planted by early settlers and typically found in the Northeast) pairs pomp & piety with its brilliant orange-red glow, beseeching an Instagram post.
 Its cousin the Bigleaf Maple can be found sporting yellow throughout the valley, as can oaks which have a more brownish hue.
 (Pro tip: Look for brightly colored autumn leaves floating on still pools of the Merced River or strewn on granite rocks for a nice close-up.)

 Wawona & Fish Camp